 Gather the chocolate ice cream and the chocolate bar for the chocolate shavings.

 Line a loaf pan with parchment paper.
 Scoop balls of the pistachio, cherry, and chocolate ice creams in an alternating pattern into the pan.
-Continue layering until you have used up all of the ice cream.
+Continue layering until you have used up all of the ice creams.

 Press the top down with some parchment paper until it is packed tightly.
 Cover it with plastic wrap and place it back in the freezer until frozen, around 1 to 2 hours.